andrelandgraf/react-datalist-input/README.md

 ### <a name="markdown-header-clearInputOnSelect"></a>clearInputOnSelect

-- Should the input field be cleared on select on filled with selected item?
+- Should the input field be cleared on select or filled with selected item?
 - Default is false.
+- ❗ This property does not work if the prop `value` is set, you have to use the lifecycle method `onSelect` and set your value state on your own.

+### <a name="markdown-header-clearInputOnClick"></a>clearInputOnClick

+- Should the input field be cleared on click or filled with selected item?
+- Default is false.
+- ❗ This property does not workif the prop `value` is set, you have to use the lifecycle method `onClick` and set your value state on your own.

 ### <a name="markdown-header-suppressReselect"></a>suppressReselect